UK - Washington DC

 This morning we travel to Jamestown, the site of the first permanent English settlement in North America, established in 1607 by around 100 members of the Virginia Company, including John Smith.
 Today you can see replicas of the three ships that brought the colonists to the New World and a reconstruction of the wattle-and-daub fort.
 We return to Williamsburg this afternoon for a self-guided tour of its well-preserved colonial centre.

 We leave Williamsburg this morning on our way back to Washington, stopping in the city of Alexandria for lunch.
-Later this afternoon we arrive at Washington Dulles Airport for a direct, scheduled Virgin Atlantic flight to London.
+Later this afternoon we arrive at Washington airport for your return flight to the UK.